If you are being admitted to Emerson Hospital, here is some information to help ensure your experience is as smooth and comfortable as possible:

 - Patient representatives visit newly admitted patients on the nursing units every weekday morning

-If you’d like a chaplain to visit you while you’re here, simply ask your nurse or patient representative, or call extension 3015.
+If you would like a chaplain to visit you while you are here, simply ask your nurse or patient representative, or call extension 3015.
 The chapel, located on the third floor of the hospital, is open 24 hours a day.